The Gift of Aged Cheese

 Party hosts might receive a bottle of wine, so why not give them something to complement it?

-Here are a few of my go-to cheeses for giving, but feel free to pick your favorite aged cheese.
+Here are a few of my go-to cheeses for giving, but feel free to pick your favorite type of aged cheese.
 Present them on their own or together in a gift basket.

-Aged Gouda is another excellent choice with its complex flavor and firm texture.
+Aged Gouda is another excellent example of aged cheese with its complex flavor and firm texture.
 Its flavor will be sweet and caramelly.
 If you get a little crunch, that is normal.
 As Gouda ages, crystals sometimes form as the cheese dries out a bit—and it’s all still perfectly edible and is a nice flavor and texture surprise.